Maxim Martsinkevich: Personal life and death

 In a September 2012 interview, Martsinkevich said he was not married and he did not have children.

 On 16 September 2020, Martsinkevich was found dead with signs of torture in a pre-trial detention centre in the Chelyabinsk region, reportedly from taking his own life.
 Investigators launched a preliminary inquiry into his death, in light of the security cameras near his cell having been inoperative on the night of his death.
 He had been due to travel to Moscow for questioning regarding a criminal case originating from 1999.
 He was 36.
 Martsinkevich’s funeral at Kuntsevo Cemetery in Moscow was attended by estimated two to 4.5 thousand people.
 His attorney Matvey Dzen contested the official explanation of his death as a suicide.

 According to a report in Meduza, a suicide note was discovered after Martsinkevich was found dead in his prison cell.
 The note was reported to have contained a request for officials to give a private diary and a book on communism to Martsinkevich's wife in Yekaterinburg.

-Legacy

-Maxim's associates, such as Roman Zheleznov, Sergey Korotkikh and others joined Azov and participated in the Russo-Ukrainian War in 2014.
-In addition, there are many immigrants from the Restruct and people in the Russian Volunteer Corps who were fond of Tesak's ideas.